ucdavisdatalab/geocoding-workshop/README.md

 1. Navigate in the file browser for your computer to where you saved the file and unzip it.

 ## Set Up Your QGIS Project
 Let's set up our QGIS project so we have everything we need.
+Let's open a new project:

+1. Start QGIS
+2. In the upper left corner, click the *Project menu*, then select *New*.
+Or click the *New Project* icon just below the *Project mneu* that looks like a blank page with the corner turned down.

+You now should have a new project open with no data loaded.

 ### Load the Road Network Data
 First, let's load our road network data: